 Decorate a birthday hat.

-This was another activity that we actually had time for this week.
-I used craft sand as the base for the sensory bin.
-The color looks a weird in the pictures, but in real life it looks much more inviting.
+For this activity use craft sand as the base for the sensory bin.
+The color looks weird in the pictures, but in real life it looks much more inviting.
 There is blue, white, and yellow craft sand and lots of H and h items.
 See my ABC Sensory bin post for ideas about what to put in the sensory bin.